Terri Nunn: Biography

-In 1985, Nunn briefly dated Michael Hutchence, whom she met at an INXS concert in London while Berlin were recording the album Count Three & Pray.
+In 1985, Nunn briefly dated Michael Hutchence, whom she met at an INXS concert in London while Berlin was recording the album Count Three & Pray.
 The relationship ended when INXS returned to Australia.

 In 1985, Nunn left Berlin and recorded the song "Dancing in Isolation" for the film Better Off Dead.
 In 1989, she performed a duet with Paul Carrack called "Romance", which was included on the soundtrack to the film Sing.

 In 1991, she recorded and released a solo album entitled Moment of Truth, in association with David Z, Prince's Paisley Park producer.

 In 1993, she approached lead singer Andrew Eldritch of The Sisters of Mercy with a recording of her vocal on a Billie Hughes song which led to their collaboration and ultimately became The Sisters of Mercy single "Under the Gun."

 Nunn obtained usage rights to the band name "Berlin" in 1996, and reformed that band with new members, who began recording and touring.
-Berlin released two EPs Fall into Heaven and Fall into Heaven 2 in 1999, followed by Live: Sacred and Profane in 2000, their first live album.
+Berlin released the EPs Fall into Heaven and Fall into Heaven 2 in 1999, followed by Live: Sacred and Profane in 2000, their first live album.
 Voyeur hit shelves in 2002.
 4Play (2005) contains original songs and cover versions of some of the band's songs.

-In 2003, Berlin’s original lineup reunited for the VH1 series "Bands Reunited".
+In 2003, Berlin’s original lineup reunited for the VH1 series Bands Reunited.

 In 2008, Nunn contributed sex and dating advice to Carrie Borzillo-Vrenna's book Cherry Bomb.

 Nunn sang across the United States on the 2009 Regeneration Tour, which also featured Martin Fry of ABC, Wang Chung, and Cutting Crew.

 In 2010, Nunn appeared as a guest judge on season two of RuPaul's Drag Race, mentoring the contestants in a rock-themed singing challenge.

 Nunn co-hosts Between the Sheets, a popular podcast on webcast media station Hottalkla.com.

 In January 2012, Nunn debuted her radio show on KCSN-FM.
 It features interviews and live performances.

 Nunn performed at a 2020 New Year's Eve party at Mar-a-Lago, later expressing regret for performing at the event.
-Some fans, not all of Berlin expressed loud discontent towards Terri Nunn (including ex band members) after this performance.
-They stated that it was outrageous to perform at a Trump owned resort, and that his blatant disregard for mask mandates should have been taken into account, and should have been grounds for her to refuse playing the show.
+Some fans and former band members expressed discontent towards her after this performance.
+They stated that it was outrageous to perform at a Trump-owned resort and that his blatant disregard for mask mandates should have been sufficient grounds for her to refuse playing the show.